-A Nest Thermostat is the perfect way to keep your home comfortable, no matter what the season or weather.
-With features designed around maximizing efficiency, convenience and comfort, a Nest Thermostat is an excellent choice to help you manage your energy use — saving you money in the process.
+A Nest Thermostat is an excellent tool for keeping your home comfortable, no matter what the season or weather.
+With a range of features and programs designed for maximum efficiency, convenience and comfort, a Nest Thermostat is the perfect solution if you want to manage your energy use — saving you money in the process.

-That’s why more homeowners are considering adding devices like a Nest to their homes.
-If you want to put in a Nest for your own home, reach out to an expert for smart thermostat installation in [siteinfo field="msa"].
+That’s why more people are looking to add devices like a Nest into their home.
+If you're interested in trying a Nest yourself, get in touch with an expert for smart thermostat installation in Pocatello.

-With everything from automatic scheduling to monitoring your home’s energy efficiency, Nest helps make securing your sense of comfort effortless.
+From automated scheduling to monitoring your home’s energy efficiency, Nest is designed to make controlling the climate of your home effortless.

-- Reset: A reset erases some or all of your settings.
-For the most part, homeowners will perform a reset as they're moving homes and bringing the thermostat with them, or if they just want to erase all personal info from the Nest before leaving it behind for the next resident.
+- Reset: Conversely, resetting eliminates most if not all of your preferred settings.
+For the most part, homeowners will perform a reset as they're moving homes and bringing the thermostat with them, or if they're moving out and prefer to erase all personal info from the Nest before leaving it for the next homeowner.

-If you want to perform a reset, it helps to record existing temperature settings so reapplying them is faster.
-Next, go to Settings -> Equipment and record your system wires, heating type and safety temperature settings.
+To reset, it doesn't hurt to write down current temperature settings so they're still available if you forget or erase them.
+Next, find Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.

 - Restart: Shuts your Nest down before rebooting it with your settings.
-Another way to restart is to press the outside of the Nest and hold it down for a few seconds until it goes black, and then pull your hand away.
+Another method is to press the outside of the Nest and hold it there until it turns black, and then pull your hand away.

-- Schedule: This reset clears all scheduling information—including for your hot water, if you have that programmed into your Nest.
+- Schedule: This reset setting clears any info about your temperature schedule—including for your hot water, if that has been connected to your Nest.
 If you choose this, you’ll have to input a new schedule or wait while your Nest learns your schedule.

 - Away: An Away reset gets rid of any programming your Nest has picked up about how often you walk by, so it will be able to change the temperature even when you're not around.